denog/denog.github.io/de/meetings/denog17/pc.md

 If you are interested in helping to create the great programm for the upcoming DENOG events then you can do that by running for a seat on the PC.
 Please send an email with a picture and a short bio to pc@lists.denog.de.
 You can run for the PC until DENOG Conference Day 1 (Monday) 20:00 CET.

 ## Candidates 2025

 In 2025 we are filling three seats.
-Florian Hibler, Moritz Frenzel and Moritz Frenzel are stepping down.
+Florian Hibler, Wolfgang Tremmel and Moritz Frenzel are stepping down.

 <br />
 <h3 id="florian">Florian Hibler (DENOG e.V. / Arista)</h3>